zinzy/My-Digital-Garden/_notes/Blonde.md

 - The first Arthur Miller scene with the weird technicolor background seems entirely unnecessary
 - What does the story want to say?
 That she was secretly a brilliantly deep actor?
 - I wonder when women began calling their love interests "daddy".
 I can't imagine Marilyn originated this but I also wouldn't put it past her.
+- Whitey putting makeup on Marilyn's face when she's lying down is foreshadowing her death